cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 - `include`: an optional list indicating a subset of the dataset's features to be used in the prediction model.

-- `dependent_var`: the feature to be predicted, such as the entry's classification
+- `dependent_var`: the feature to be predicted, such as the entry's classification.